Datcomx2/Assignment-6/README.md

 ## Requirement 1: Mouse-Sky Interactions

 In order to draw anything (on the sky or ground), the first step is to tell which part of the world the mouse is currently on.
-Mouse raycasting was covered in the worksheet, so theoretically all you need to do for this part is to stitch together the parts of your mouse-sky intersection code and put them into the `onMouseMove` method in the `DrawingApp` class.
+Mouse raycasting was covered in the worksheet, so theoretically all you need to do for this part is to stitch together the parts of your mouse-sky intersection code and put them into the `onMouseDown` method in the `DrawingApp` class.

 ## Requirement 2: Drawing in the Sky